hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 <img src="../img/deseq_mean_variance2.png" width="600">

 1. The **mean is not equal to the variance** (the scatter of data points does not fall on the diagonal).
-2. For the genes with **high mean expression**, the variance across replicates tends to be greater than the mean (red line).
+2. For the genes with **high mean expression**, the variance across replicates tends to be greater than the mean (scatter is above the red line).
 3. For the genes with **low mean expression** we see quite a bit of scatter.
 We usually refer to this as **"heteroscedasticity"**.
 That is, for a given expression level in the low range we observe a lot of variability in the variance values.

 ***